Nicolelam8891/newsreader/newsreader/README.md

 -This project was completed during my intermission break transitioning from Mod 3 to Mod 4.
 -I created a news reader application that pulls articles from the [NEWS API](https://newsapi.org/).
 -This app is responsive on small, medium, and large screens.
+-I am unable to deploy this app due to the API I am utilizing.
 ```

 ### 🎉 Wins & challenges: